Jack, Samantha, Daniel: He didn't mean to.

 - Ludicrous Precision in estimates of numbers, most often time and distance

-- Miyu in Mai-HiME.
+- Miyu in My-HiME.
 It is not particularly obvious, though, and the later revelation of her being a Robot Girl has been known to take some people by surprise.
-In Mai-Otome, her manner of speech is more naturalistic, indicating a more favorable role overall.
+In My-Otome, her manner of speech is more naturalistic, indicating a more favorable role overall.

 - Kurau from Kurau Phantom Memory talks in a very emotionless and analytical fashion very unfitting for a twelve-year old right after she merges with the Rynax-entity.
 She starts talking more normally when she regains her human memories, much to the relief of her father.

-- Nia from Gurren Lagann, being a princess, tends to speak in Spock Speak.
-(At least in translation; in the original Japanese she speaks fluent Keigo.)
+- Nia from Tengen Toppa Gurren Lagann, being a princess, tends to speak in Spock Speak.
+(At least in translation; in the original Japanese she speaks fluent keigo.)
 Memorable is her use of "Well met" over "Hello" as a greeting.
 Even on her answering machine.
 Repeatedly lampshaded.

 - Most famous is her rendering of the Gurren-dan motto: "Are you aware of exactly who I am?"

 - Fanon tends to do this to Near from Death Note.
 Even though he demonstrates his ability to swear, among other things, several times (at least in some translations.)